sohamjuhin/ADU_WARE/README.md

 # ADU
-a backdoor generator and backdoor generating tools.
+ADU a backdoor generator and backdoor generating tools.